 - Outline how the team works collaboratively, including how students have been directly involved with the team, and the advantages of this (i.e. what has been achieved beyond that which could have been done by a group of individuals);

 - Provide evidence of the impact of the collaborative work, specifically how it has enhanced the student learning experience, and how this impact has been/will be evaluated;

 - Identify how the outcomes and impact of the work have been/will be disseminated;

 - Be supported by the Head of School/Service of the Team Leader.

 The Collaborative Awards Selection Panel would particularly welcome applications which demonstrate alignment with the University Teaching and Learning Strategy.

-Groups of staff are invited to submit a single application to the Collaborative Awards Selection Panel for consideration.
+Groups are invited to submit a single application to the Collaborative Awards Selection Panel for consideration.
 The Panel will select up to three groups to be awarded a total of £3000 (per group).
 Applications will be selected according to the extent to which they meet the scheme criteria.

 Applicants should bear in mind that this is a competitive process as a limited number of awards are made each year.

 The Collaborative Awards Selection Panel comprises:

 - Two Teaching and Learning Deans, one of who will act as Chair